-What: A slipped disk in your back is another term for a herniated disk.
-You have 26 bone vertebrae in your spine that are separated and kept in place by disks full of a jelly-like cushion.
-When one of these disks slips out of place and presses on a nerve and causes back pain it is a herniated disk.
+A slipped disc in your back is another term for a herniated disc.
+You have 26 bone vertebrae in your spine that are separated and kept in place by discs full of a jelly-like cushion.
+When one of these discs slips out of place, presses on a nerve, and causes back pain it is a herniated disc.

-How: Exercises that can lead to slipped disks include falling, repeatedly straining your back, or suddenly twisting your back violently.
+Exercises that can lead to slipped discs include falling, repeatedly straining your back, or suddenly twisting your back violently.
 This injury occurs mostly in sports like gymnastics and diving where falling is an everyday part of practice.

 At first things did not look good for me, as both my physical therapist and doctor were recommending surgery.
 I surprised everyone with how hard I worked at my core exercises.
 I worked on the exercises every night for at least thirty minutes.